Which sweets are halal? A clear explanation

-Basically, everything that is not explicitly forbidden (haram) is permitted (halal) in Islam.
-What are ingredients in sweets that are explicitly forbidden and therefore may not be consumed by Muslims?
-A list:
+Basically, it can be said that in Islam, everything that is not explicitly forbidden (haram) is permitted (halal).
+What ingredients in sweets are explicitly forbidden and therefore not allowed to be consumed by Muslims?
+Here is a list:

 - Carmine (E120)